Jungian Personality Types to MBTI Mapping

 Personality Type System

-I found understanding Carl Jung’s personality types, psychological types, and cognitive functions to be conceptually easy to understand, with rules that follow simple logic.
+I found understanding Carl Jung’s personality types, psychological types, and cognitive functions to be conceptually straightforward to understand, with rules that follow simple logic.

-There are eight personality types determined by which cognitive function is primary and whether it’s introverted or extraverted.
+There are eight personality types determined by which cognitive function is primary and its corresponding attitude type (introverted or extraverted).

 The symbols for the 8 personality types are also simple to understand.
-The letter corresponding to the cognitive function (T, F, S, N) followed by the first letter of the direction of the primary function (i, e).
+The letter corresponding to the cognitive function (T, F, S, N) followed by the first letter of the attitude type of the primary function (i, e).

 Personality TypeSymbolIndication